zhubonan/aiida-castep/README.md

 TODOS
 =====

-* parsers add processing
+* Allow helper to be used without CASTEP binary
-* calculations add more than singlepoint
+* Parsing of the .bands file
-* write tests
+* Test the `CastepRelaxWorkChain`
-* Implement methods to restart a calculation
+* Write docs

 How to test
 ===========